supertokens/supertokens-core/README.md

     - Associating users with roles
     - Login identity consolidation (if a user logs in via google and via twitter, with the same email, they are treated as the same user).
-    - Other community requests...

 ### Documentation
 As of now, we only offer session management.

-The docs can be seen [here](https://supertokens.io/docs/pro/getting-started/installation)
+The docs can be seen [here](https://supertokens.io/docs/community/getting-started/installation)

 A short [implementation video](https://www.youtube.com/watch?v=kbC-QzxeZ4s&feature=emb_logo)